To learn the art of programming in Java, it is important to first learn the rules and then learn when to break them!

 2. Head First Java: A Brain-Friendly Guide (2nd Edition)

 In case you are bored of slogging through Java how-to manuals, then Head-First Java is the way to go!
 This book is a brain-friendly guide (As its name suggests!) and it provides a more visual format to engage your brain rather than a text-heavy approach that can become boring pretty fast.
-Head-First Java starts the Java journey from basic programming fundamentals and moves on to advanced topics, which include threads, network sockets, distributed programming with RMI, etc. So Head-First Java is basically a multi-sensory learning experience that will help you in becoming a bonafide Java programmer in no time!
+Head-First Java starts the Java journey from basic programming fundamentals and moves on to advanced topics and is often considered one of the best books for Java programming for beginners which include threads, network sockets, distributed programming with RMI, etc. So Head-First Java is basically a multi-sensory learning experience that will help you in becoming a bonafide Java programmer in no time!

 3. Java: Programming Basics for Absolute Beginners (1st Edition)

 If learning Java seems like a daunting task to you, fear not!!!
-Java: Programming Basics for Absolute Beginners is an excellent book that provides a thorough introduction to Java that will have you writing programs and solving problems in no time!
+Java: Programming Basics for Absolute Beginners is considered among the best books for Java Programming for beginners that provides a thorough introduction to Java that will have you writing programs and solving problems in no time!
 As you work through this book, you will learn the key topics of Java along with 57 practical examples.
 Java: Programming Basics for Absolute Beginners is written specifically for beginners with a step-by-step through the first program along with a guide through the inner workings of the Java Development Kit and Java Runtime Environment.
 There are also multiple examples to illustrate each topic like Data Types, Variables, Constants, Operators, Type Conversion, Loops, Decision Making, etc.

 4. Core Java Volume I – Fundamentals (11th Edition)